roseengineering/rfems/README.md

 that solid.
 So a file named 'aluminum.stl' will be considered to model a aluminum part.
 Rfems has preset material names of silver, copper, gold, aluminum, brass, steel, port, and air.
 The material must start with this name.
-The files are then archived into a zip file and passed to rfems as the input FDTD model.

 Anything after this name will be considered a 'material variable'.
 Material variables are key-value pairs separated by an equal sign.